kdeldycke/kevin-deldycke-blog/content/posts/falsehoods-programmers-believe-about-falsehoods-lists.md

 1. Every falsehood that is true CAN be accounted for.
 1. Making your code compatible with a falsehood doesn't come with a price.
 1. There are no falsehoods which are mutually exclusive.
+1. Falsehood lists are written by programmers with expertise in other matters.